-Please bear in mind we are a frugal family with a toddler so we don’t go out night-clubbing or to eat at fancy restaurants.
+The living costs I’ve shared below are from our six-month stay in the Costa del Sol.
+Please bear in mind we are a frugal family with a toddler so we don’t go out clubbing or eat at fancy restaurants.
 We try to cook our own meals whenever possible.

 Our apartment is a holiday rental.
-This particular apartment can be found by visiting HomeAway Vacation Rentals and searching for property reference #1506283.
 We prefer to rent vacation apartments as they are usually fully equipped so we can just bring our clothes and move in.
 As we are staying during the low season we are able to take advantage of lower rates.
-We initially committed to 4 months and recently extended that by an extra month.
+We initially committed to 4 months and extended that by an extra month.

 Below are some other blogs about finding accommodation in Spain.

-€500 per month including groceries, fresh fruit and veggies, nappies, cleaning products and my coffee addiction.
+Our grocery budget in Spain was €500 per month including all groceries, fresh fruit and veggies, nappies, cleaning products and my coffee addiction.
 I’m a big clearance shopper and I struggle to find special offers here.
 Eroski is the only supermarket I’ve found that discounts its products when they approach use-by dates.

 A Sample of Grocery Costs in Spain

 Disposable nappies: €7 for 26 pull-up types nappies

 Fresh Milk: €1.80 for 1.5 litres of fresh milk (most locals buy UHT milk which is much cheaper)

 Free range eggs: €1.00 for 6 from the local fruit and veg shop.
 These are exceptionally cheap as I reuse my plastic egg trays so the shopkeeper gives me a €0.10 discount.
 Still, €1.10 is a steal for free-range eggs (Huevos camperos)

 Beer: €3 for 6 cans of Victoria brand.
 Cheaper brands can be bought for as little as €0.23 cents per can.
 Alcohol is very cheap here.
 I have noticed a large population of expat alcoholics.
 I suspect their move here was a strategic one.